telerik/xaml-docs/controls/radtreeview/getting-started/getting-started.md

 # Getting Started

-This tutorial will walk you through the creation of a sample application that contains RadTreeView.
+This tutorial will walk you through the creation of a sample application that contains __RadTreeView__.

 * [Assembly References](#assembly-references)
 * [Defining a RadTreeView](#defining-a-radtreeview)